adifinem/IPChains/README.md

 -----------------------------------------------------------------

-Copyright (c) 2016 Jessica Hutchison *(Formerly Jessica Quaintance)*.
+Copyright (c) 2016 Jessica Hutchison *(Authors/JESSICAQ)*.
 All rights reserved.
 This package is free software; you can redistribute it and/or modify it under the same terms as Perl itself (see LICENSE), with the exception of the libipfwc.c, ipchains.c, and the files in include/ which have separate terms derived from those of the original ipchains sources (see LICENSE.ipchains).
 Please see README.ipchains for the README that was included with the original source code for ipchains and contains copyrights and